laralove143/timezoner/README.md

 - make sure the person that sent the message hasn't blocked the bot
 - run the `/help` command in the channel where this is happening
-- it'll probably warn you about missing permissions, if not, [join the support server]
+- it'll probably warn you about missing permissions, if not, [join the server]

 ### missing permissions